Leeds City Council elections: Council elections

 Summary of the council composition after council elections, click on the year for full details of each election.
 Boundary changes took place for the 1980 election which increased the number of seats by 3, leading to the whole council being elected in that year.
 Further boundary changes made in 2004 again required the full council to be elected.

 Borough result maps

 By-election results

 Following the death, removal or resignation of an incumbent councillor between council elections, by-elections occur to elect a successor to fill the vacant council seat.
-The most recent by-election took place on 12 December 2019 after the death of incumbent Wetherby ward councillor, Gerald Wilkinson, in October 2019.
+The next by-election will take place on 12 June 2025 in Morley South to replace Wyn Kidger.